-The Municipality do have not alternative water source options other than boreholes or in the case of Prince Albert, leiwater.
-The Municipality thus prioritised careful and continuous monitoring water demand in all their towns to mitigate the wasting of resources.
-The Municipality also embarked on a leak detection and repair programme to protect the already scarce water sources.
+The Municipality do not have alternative water options source other than boreholes or in the case of Prince Albert, leiwater.
+The Municipality thus prioritised careful and continuous monitoring of water demand in all their towns to mitigate the wasting of The resources.
+Municipality also embarked on a leak detection and repair programme protect the already scarce water sources.
 If the situation worsens, the Municipality will implement drought tariffs and curb water usage.
 The Municipality is also considering the development of a building by-law that will only allow water and energy saving appliances and connections.
 The following table depicts the draft drought risk register for Prince Albert Municipality.